Calisthenics (Australia): Club Swinging

 Club Swinging is the most difficult skill a calisthenic participant will learn, although it is easy when you have done it for a long time.
 It requires no special physical attributes, just pure determination and much practice.
 A team of eight or more competitors is required to execute complex swings in unison with perfect rhythm in a planing action.

 Rhythm is a very important aspect, as each arm and club swing independently of the other, so exact rhythm is extremely important.

 Advanced routines include moving through various patterns and executing leg movements.

 Free Exercises

-Commonly referred to as 'freearm' in Victoria, while others refer to it as Free Exercises.
-Probably the most physically challenging and impressive to watch.
-This item is typically performed with no apparatus and is a cross between traditional calisthenic type movements (lunges, squats, arm raises, etc.) strong gymnastic-style movements such as headstands and walkovers.
+Commonly referred to as 'freearm' in Victoria, while others refer to it as 'Free Exercises.'
+Probably the most physically challenging and impressive element to watch.
+This item is typically performed with no apparatus and is a cross between traditional calisthenic movements (lunges, squats, arm raises, etc.) and gymnastic movements such as headstands and walkovers.
 Great flexibility and control make up this exciting routine.
 Younger sections start with simple basic movements that must be correct in detail and uniformity.
-As the item progresses through the age groups, it becomes more challenging depending on the competitor's strength and abilities.
+As the item progresses through the age groups, it becomes more challenging according to the competitors' strength and abilities.